timbru31/SilkSpawners/README.md

 * Jeroendedoem for the Dutch translation

 ## Support
-For support visit the dev.bukkit.org page: https://dev.bukkit.org/projects/silkspawners
+For support visit the [Bukkit](https://dev.bukkit.org/projects/silkspawners) page or open an [issue](https://github.com/timbru31/SilkSpawners/issues/new)

 ## Pull Requests
 Feel free to submit any PRs here. :)